darenceT/dungeon/README.md

 DUNGEON ADVENTURE

 PROGRAM PURPOSE:
-The purpose of this is assignment is for you to practic~~e~~ problem solving, working more on teams, working with multiple classes, maze generation, and maze traversal.
+The purpose of this is assignment is for you to practice problem solving, working more on teams, working with multiple classes, maze generation, and maze traversal.
 You will optionally be able to incorporate GUI components as part of your solution.